Sport’s ugly blind spot – abuse of officials: The cost

 At half time I spoke to one of the student leaders who said his group were not enjoying the experience because of the referee abuse.
 The leader told me: “A lot of us are sad for the parents of the referee and why they let their sons do this.
 What have their sons done wrong to deserve this?”

 The running joke at the time was that the ability to ‘get things off your chest’ and vent by yelling at the umpire was saving the Victorian government millions in keeping people away from psychiatrists – but at whose expense?

 The mental health of the umpires.

-In Part 2, Patrick will address the horrifying end game of abuse of officials and some programs that have successfully increased respect for officials.
-Available in mid-May 2021.
-Sign up to Club Respect’s mailing list for updates.
+In Part 2, Patrick addresses the horrifying end game of abuse of officials and some programs that have successfully increased respect for officials.

 Patrick is a founder of Cultural Pulse, a leading micro-community marketing and engagement agency that has worked for the past 15 years on sports participation and fan engagement programs for over 100 communities.
 His recent book ‘The Big O, The Life & Times of Olsen Filipaina‘ has gone into reprint and his stories on the intersection of sport, history and culture have been published by The Guardian Australia, the Age, the Sydney Morning Herald and Inside Sport.
 He is currently the proud coach of the Rockdale Raiders Under 8B1’s